George Plantagenet, Duke of Clarence: Death

 Though most historians now believe Isabel's death was a result of either consumption (tuberculosis) or childbed fever, Clarence was convinced she had been poisoned by one of her ladies-in-waiting, Ankarette Twynho, whom, as a consequence, he had judicially murdered in April 1477, by summarily arresting her and bullying a jury at Warwick into convicting her of murder by poisoning.
 She was hanged immediately after trial with John Thursby, a fellow defendant.
 She was posthumously pardoned in 1478 by King Edward.
 Clarence's mental state, never stable, deteriorated from that point and led to his involvement in yet another rebellion against his brother Edward.

 According to the bill of attainder passed against him, Clarence made a number of his servants swear personal loyalty to him and sent them into various parts of the kingdom to stir up rebellion against Edward, claiming that Edward intended to disinherit him and that he had used witchcraft to poison his subjects.
-It was also alleged that he had plotted to have a "strange child" pose as his son, while he intended to send his son into Ireland or Flanders to get assistance against Edward, but this plan was not successful.
+It was also alleged that he had plotted to have a "strange child" pose as his son, while he intended to send his own son into Ireland or Flanders to get assistance against Edward, but this plan was not successful.
 Clarence was also said to have secretly kept a document signed by Henry VI, specifying that Clarence was to become king in the event of his death.

 In 1477 Clarence was again a suitor for the hand of Mary, who had just become duchess of Burgundy.
 Edward objected to the match, and Clarence left the court.